Q1. What kind of advocacy does the Public Authority do?

 Q2.
 Since the Registry checks references and interviews Registry Providers, why should I have to interview Providers that I get from a Registry referral list and check their references too?

 A2.
-You, the Consumer, are the employer and therefore are responsible for whom you hire to be your Provider.
+You, the Recipient, are the employer and therefore are responsible for whom you hire to be your Provider.
 Just because the Providers on the Registry list have passed the Registry’s requirements does not necessarily mean that they will pass your requirements.
 Therefore it is important for you to interview each Provider carefully and make your choice based on your needs.
-The Registry is not responsible for any failed Consumer-Provider relationships that may occur through a Registry referral.
+The Registry is not responsible for any failed Recipient-Provider relationships that may occur through a Registry referral.

 IHSS Provider Benefits